 For more than two dozen years, I've tried to find my way in a world without ever truly belonging.
 Growing up, I lost just about anything – my parents, my childhood, my friends, and then my love.
 Once, I was close – so very close.
 But I was foolish, young, and – as you so rightly said – the biggest jerk ever.
 It took me nearly five years to make up for all my blunders – only to see happiness snatched from within my grasp, thwarted yet again.

 I don't think I have it in me to go through that another time.
-I'm terrified of what I'll lose the next time.
+I'm terrified.

 There are things you don't know about me, things I probably wouldn't ever be able to talk about face to face.
 I did things, terrible things, to win the war.
 You won't be able to remember it.
 You were there, you know, with Astoria, the day the Dark Lord fell.